AGONY AND ECSTASY: Swans clinch back-to-back flags after epic grand final victory

 Caleb Boxall then had a chance to seal the match for the Swans shortly afterwards but his left foot snap slammed into the goal post.

-With a minute left Newnham took another strong contested grab and had a gettable set shot from 35m on a 45 degree angle.
+With a minute left, it was that man Newnham who took another strong contested grab and had a gettable set shot from 35m on a 45 degree angle.

 But for the second time a wayward Newnham blew a golden opportunity and it was heartbreak for the Hawks.